-911, your child’s favorite book just suffered a torn page!
+911, a favorite children’s book just suffered a torn page!
+You are in need of some library book care.
 What to do?
 Place it in the book ambulance so that it can be taken to the book hospital for repair!

-When a child found a book in need of repair, they placed it in the book ambulance.
-Then, when time permitted, I took the books to the book hospital (usually my kitchen table) to be repaired.
+When a child finds a book in need of repair, they place it in the book ambulance.
+Then, when time permits, I take the books to the book hospital (usually my kitchen table) to be repaired.

 Full Disclosure: This post contains affiliate links.